tlamoureux24/venus-os_dbus-serialbattery/docs/docs/faq/index.md

 * Cheap USB Hubs: Make sure you are using a qualitative USB Hub with enough power.
 * Raspberry Pi: Do not use a charger for powering the Raspberry Pi.
 Instead buy a power supply with enough power.

+## How to troubleshoot high CPU load?

+The easiest way to troubleshoot high CPU load is to use `htop`.
+Since `htop` is not available on Venus OS you have to install it first.
+See [here](https://github.com/mr-manuel/venus-os_helpful-scripts/tree/master/htop/armv7).

+Once installed open `htop` and sort by CPU time.
+To do this press `F6`, then select `Time`and hit `Enter`.
+Now the process that uses the most CPU time is at the top.

+Top exit `htop` press `q` or `CTRL + C`.
+After exiting you will see a few warnings, which you can ignore.

 ## Why do I have a high CPU usage after installing the driver?

 The driver polls a lot of data every second (for most BMS), which also has to be elaborated.
 Additionaly the more BMS and USB to serial adapter you have connected, the bigger the load.

-If your system cannot handle this and reboots often (check with `uptime`), try to set the `POLL_INTERVAL` in the `config.ini` to `2` and then increase this value by one, until the CPU overload is fixed.
-Keep in mind, that the battery data is then refreshed less often and the system can become unstable.
+If your system cannot handle this and reboots often (check with `uptime` how long the system is up), try to set the `POLL_INTERVAL` in the `config.ini` to `2` and then increase this value by `1`, until the CPU overload is fixed. `POLL_INTERVAL` defines how often the data is polled from the BMS.

+Keep in mind, that the battery data is then refreshed less often and which can cause system instabilities.
+In this case you have to try and see which value works best for you.

 ## How can I reset the SOC to 100%?